 First party cookies are set by the site you’re visiting.
 In the example above, the cookie would be set by the BBC.
 They’re only read when you go back to the same site again.

 Third party cookies are set by someone other than the site owner.
-These may be set by agencies who have placed adverts on a site you visit, by analytics programs that help site owners know how well their site is working and similar organisations.
+These may be set by agencies that have placed adverts on a site you visit, by analytics programs that help site owners know how well their site is working and similar organisations.
 If you go to another site that uses the same advert provider, the cookie may be read again, and the advertising agency will be able to recognise that the same computer has visited this site too.
 This information is generally used by agencies to target adverts, so you’re more likely to see adverts for products you are interested in.